What ADHD Overwhelm Feels Like? (Symptoms & Experience) - Softarra

 Not from the truth about you.

-You may notice this pattern after years of holding everything quietly.
+You may notice this after years of holding things quietly.

-Over time, this creates a constant mental load.
+Over time, this builds a constant mental load.

 And a quiet exhaustion underneath it.